Working Together to Resolve Environmental Effects of Wind Energy (WREN)

 WREN (Working Together to Resolve Environmental Effects of Wind Energy), also known as Task 34, was established by the International Energy Agency (IEA) Wind Committee in October 2012 to address environmental issues associated with commercial development of land based and offshore wind energy projects.
-As the operating agent for WREN, the US leads this effort with support from the National Renewable Energy Laboratory (NREL), the Pacific Northwest National Laboratory (PNNL), and the US Department of Energy's Wind Energy Technologies Office (WETO).
+As the operating agent for WREN, the United States (US) leads this effort with support from the National Renewable Energy Laboratory (NREL), the Pacific Northwest National Laboratory (PNNL), and the US Department of Energy's (DOE) Wind Energy Technologies Office (WETO).

 The primary objective of WREN is to facilitate international collaboration and advance global understanding of potential environmental effects of wind energy.
 To support this effort, Tethys was expanded to serve as a collaborative outreach and engagement space, and to disseminate knowledge and information.
 While most WREN information and content is publicly accessible, some space is reserved for WREN member nations for collaborative work, under password-protection.